-Identification of Subjects by Numbers
+Identification of Subjects by Number

-A subject is defined by the Professorial Board as a 'unit of instruction approved by the University as being a discrete part of the requirements for a course offered by the University'.
+A subject is defined by the Professorial Board as 'a unit of instruction approved by the University as being a discrete part of the requirements for a course offered by the University'.

-Fach approved subject of the University is identifiable both by number and by name as this is a check against nomination of subject other than the one intended.
+Each approved subject of the University is identifiable both by number and by name as this is a check against nomination of a subject other than the one intended.